Esshahn/pyscraper/README.md

 Fill in the password for the sender email address

+`"email_from_smtp": "smtp.gmail.com"`

+The SMTP server of your email provider, e.g. Google Mail

+`"email_from_port": 587`

+The port number of your email provider

 `"email_to_default": "your_default_email@example.com"`

 Where emails get send to by default (execptions can be made per product).
 This can be the same email address you specify above, if you're using the script just for yourself.